jakoubek/feragstring/README.md

 # feragstring

-*feragstring* is a Go package for creating a FERAG string file from a JSON data structure.
+*feragstring* is a Go package for creating a FERAG string file programmatically.
 If you don't know what FERAG (the company) or a FERAG string is you probably don't need this package ;-)

 ## The shortest possible FERAG string